 - Working Tax Credit during the 4-week period immediately after your employment finishes or after you start to work less than 16 hours per week.
 You will have a letter from HMRC stating that you are entitled to a 4-week ‘run on’ of Working Tax Credit’

 At Barons Court we value the abilities and achievements of all of our pupils and are committed to providing each pupil with the best possible environment for learning.
 We recognise that each child is unique and will have different needs, which may vary throughout their time at our school.
 As a school all of our Pupil Premium spending decisions are informed by research evidence so that we can ensure that additional support for pupils enables them to reach their full potential as happy, confident, life-long learners.
 As a school we are held accountable for how we have used the additional funding to support our pupils.
-Please click below for our Pupil Premium report for the academic year 2020-2021.
+Please click below for our Pupil Premium Impact Report for the academic year 2021-2022.

 As a school we make informed decisions about our Pupil Premium Funding to ensure that all pupils reach their full potential.
 We make good use of educational research such as The Sutton Trust - EEF Teaching and Learning Toolkit to guide us on how best to use the school's resources.
 Throughout the academic year 2022-2023 we are ensuring that we use our Pupil Premium funding to achieve the following: